toxicity1985/atoum-documentation/source/en/option_cli.rst

 -mcn <integer> / --max-children-number <integer>
 ================================================

-This option allows you to set the maximum number of processes launched to run the tests.
+This option lets you set the maximum number of processes launched to run the tests.

 .. code-block:: shell